AWS

 -l

-shows only the sockets currently listening for incoming connection.
+shows only the sockets currently listening for incoming connection.-a

 shows the hosts and ports as numbers, instead of resolving in DNS and looking in /etc/services.